Congo oil blocks auction draws warnings of environmental catastrophe | Headlines

 Congo oil blocks auction draws warnings of environmental catastrophe

 Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo went up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.
-President Felix Tshisekedi presided over the launch of bidding in the capital Kinshasa at a ceremony whose attendees included representatives from France's TotalEnergies and several domestic companies, according to the hydrocarbons ministry.
+President Felix Tshisekedi presided over the launch of bidding at a ceremony in the capital Kinshasa.

 Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo went up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.

-President Felix Tshisekedi presided over the launch of bidding in the capital Kinshasa at a ceremony whose attendees included representatives from France's TotalEnergies and several domestic companies, according to the hydrocarbons ministry.
-"The launch of the tendering process... speaks to our desire to put our resource potential at the service of our country," Tshisekedi said, arguing that fossil fuel development would boost development in one of the world's poorest countries.
+President Felix Tshisekedi presided over the launch of bidding at a ceremony in the capital Kinshasa.
+Attendees included representatives from France's TotalEnergies and several domestic companies, although a TotalEnergies spokeswoman said the company would not participate in bidding.
+"The launch of the tendering process... speaks to our desire to put our resource potential at the service of our country," Tshisekedi said, arguing that fossil fuel production would boost development in one of the world's poorest countries.

-"This is in a context where fossil fuels including crude oil and gas are at the center of global issues of peace and stability because of the Russian-Ukrainian conflict," Tshisekedi said modern drilling methods and tight regulation would minimize the ecological impact and denied that Congo was going back on environmental commitments.
+"This is in a context where fossil fuels including crude oil and gas are at the centre of global issues of peace and stability because of the Russian-Ukrainian conflict."
+Tshisekedi said modern drilling methods and tight regulation would minimise the ecological impact and denied that Congo was going back on commitments to protect its forests.

 COMBINATION OF RISKS Hydrocarbons Minister Didier Budimbu said bids to participate in production-sharing contracts with the government would be accepted over the next six months for oil blocks and three months for gas blocks.